barcek/phns/README.md

 The module 'phns/utility.py' includes `traverse_iter` and `traverse_dict` for trees of a given data structure, plus `get_args` to help determine arity.

-## Tests & type checking
+## Tests, interactive examples & type checking

-Run the file 'test.py' to check types and run tests.
-Type checking uses the Mypy package, testing the `unittest` package from the standard library.
+Run the file 'test.py' to check types and run the interactive examples and unit tests.
+Type checking uses the Mypy package, while the examples are run with `doctest` and the fuller tests with `unittest`, both in the standard library.

 ```shell
 python3 test.py